cuervo-blanco/toolbox/README.md

 automation.

 This is still in work mode, this is a repository for keeping my tools.
-Feel free to chime in!
+Feel free to chime in, I <3 Open Source

 ## Index
     Utilities: